alanhuang122/skyless-utils/README.md

 # skyless-utils
-Utilities for serialization of Sunless Skies data
+Utilities for serialization of Sunless Skies data.

+Python 3.7 is required.

 This codebase is largely based off [fl-utils](https://github.com/alanhuang122/fl-utils).